joond10/typing-speed/README.md

 ### Learn the basics of Java:

-The primary goal of this project was to apply the skills acquired while learning object-oriented programming and C++ to learn Java effectively.
+The primary goal of this project was to demonstrate the transferability of fundamental programming principles across different languages.

 ## Features